bschwyn/Origami/README.md

 The contents of this readme are:
 1. Introduction
 2. Program Walkthrough
-3. Circle Packing and Origami Mathematics
+3. Circle Packing, Origami Mathematics, and Origami Design

 ### Introduction